giuliodondi/kOS-Shuttle_OPS1/README.md

 The available TAL landing sites are taken from the landing sites defined in **Shuttle_OPS3/landing_sites.ks**, specifically those downrange of your launch trajectory.
 The program estimates continuously if there is enough delta-V to reach any of them accounting for gravity losses and crossrange.
 As soon as one is reachable, TAL becomes active.
 This is done for both the two- and one-engine case, gravity losses are higher in the latter case and this is why single-engine TAL is only available so late.

+The automated TAL logic is to **delay** activation of the abort for some time, from 4m30 early on all the way down to zero.
+This is only done if the program detects some ECAL sites available, because staying on course for a while keeps you closer to these ECAL sites in the event of a second engine out.
+More on this in the contingency **ECAL** section.

+Anyways, In case of an automatic abort, the site will be chosen at random among the sites within reach.
 In case of a manually-triggered abort, the TAL site chosen will be the one in the TAL site GUI selector.
-In case of an automatic abort, the site will be chosen at random among the sites within reach.
-If the TAL abort downmodes to single-engine TAL because of a second engien failure, the site remains the one selected.
+If the TAL abort downmodes to single-engine TAL because of a second engine failure, the site remains the one selected.
 In case of a sudden double engine failure, the chosen site is the one with the best delta-V margin.

-Either way, there isn't much difference from a normal ascent, save for the automatic OMS dump and the roll to heads-up attitude which happens earlier.
+In any of these cases, there isn't much difference from a normal ascent, save for the automatic OMS dump and the roll to heads-up attitude which happens earlier.
 After MECO and separation the Shuttle will be around 120km and about to descend.
 The script will quit itself and automatically call the **OPS3** reentry script.
 **Please read carefully the OPS3 documentation for more about TAL reentries**
 </details>